-HEIGHTLIGHTS
+HIGHLIGHTS

->/IN 2019
+IN 0010

 General interest projects

-in 2019, 44 grants for general interest projects were awarded through impulse philanthropy, by 14 entities of the Group, including the Up Foundation.
-These projects received 63 grants, with a total commitment in the amount of 469,182 euros (up 15% from 2018).
+In 2019, 44 grants for general interest projects were awarded through Impulse philanthropy, by 14 entities of the Group, including the Up Foundation.
+These projects received 63 grants, with a total commitment in the amount of 469,182 euros (up 15% from 2018)

-in 2019, EUR 294,468 were committed exclusively by the Up Corporate Foundation for its second year.
+In 2019, EUR 294,468 were committed exclusively by the Up Corporate Foundation for its second year.
 This covers 29 projects.

-➤ END OF 2019 At the end of 2019, two countries announced that they were joining the impulse philanthropy program.
+END OF 2019 At the end of 2019, two countries announced that they were joining th Impulse philanthropy program.
 Financial grants will be counted as of January 2020, because of a delay in administrative formalization.
-RECOMMIND OF 2010 Up group's employee engagement policy is rolled out to strengthen employee commitment to the Group's solidarity actions In France, since February 4, 2019, this policy has been implemented on an employee societal engagement platform engagement microdon fr/groupeu In 2019, on average, for every general interest action initiated within Upgroup, there were 14 participating employees.
-NON-IMPULSE 68,217 euros were committed to non-Impulse philanthropy including 81% which converge with impulse's 4 areas of action, with 22 actions supported in 7 countries, including threat, Spain, France, Italy, the Czech Republic, Romania and Turkey DOCIETAL ACTIONS 150,298 euros were committed to societal actions including 51% which converge with Impulses 4 areas of action, for 77 actions supported in 10 countries, including Belgium, Brazil, Spain, France, Italy, Mexico, the Czech Republic, Romania, Slovakia and Turkey 58 1- "SALARY ROUND-UP DONATIONS EXPAND WITHIN UP GROUP" A subsidiaries in 2019 - 15 AT% of Up group employees practice salary roundup donations worldwide!
-Goal: Half of Up Group subsidiaries practicing salary round-up donations by 2022.
-In response to a strong demand from the Kalidea subsidiary in France, the solidarity round-up will be launched in early 2020.
-Subsidiaries Amount collected in Euros Number of employee donors Number of beneficiary entities Up Cooperative 11,812 416 4 Up Česká republika 1,350 13 Up Spain 3 949 62 4 Up Day 1,259 87 2 Total 18.370 578 33.0 2 - COMBATING FOOD INSECURITY evidenced by the 4 collective projects supported since 2018 by the Up Foundation and other subsidiaries of the Group:
+BEGINNING OF 2019 Up group's employee engagement policy is rolled out to strengthen employee commitment to the Group's solidarity actions In France, since February 4, 2019, this policy has been implemented on an employee societal engagement platform: engagement.microdon.fr/groupeu In 2019, on average, for every general interest action initiated within Up group, there were 14 participating employees.
+NON-IMPULSE 68,217 euros were committed to non-Impulse philanthropy including 81% which converge with Impulse's 4 areas of action, with 22 actions supported in 7 countries, including Brazil, Spain, France, Italy, the Czech Republic, Romania and Turkey.
+SOCIETAL ACTIONS 150,298 euros were committed to societal actions including 51% which converge with Impulse's 4 areas of action, for 77 actions supported in 10 countries, including Belgium, Brazil, Spain, France, Italy, Mexico, the Czech Republic, Romania, Slovakia and Turkey.
+1- "SALARY ROUND-UP DONATIONS EXPAND WITHIN UP GROUP" 4 subsidiaries in 2019 - 15.41% of Up group employees practice salary roundup donations worldwide!
+Goal: Half of Up Group subsidiaries practicing salary round-up donations by In response to a strong demand from the Kalidea subsidiary in France, the solidarity round-up will be launched in early 2020.